 Tip 3 – Have a Variety of Stain Removal Products Available

 There are hundreds of myths flying around the internet about things like club soda and vinegar being fantastic at removing all types of carpet stains.
-While it’s true that club soda will, in a lot of cases, remove red wine stains and beer stains from carpets there’s always the possibility that your carpet is manufactured from a type of synthetic fibre that doesn’t conform to the norm.
+While it’s true that club soda will, in a lot of cases, remove red wine stains and beer stains from carpets there’s always the possibility that your carpet is manufactured from a type of synthetic fiber that doesn’t conform to the norm.

 It makes sense therefore to have a good selection of stain removal products to hand.
 A particularly good product for ‘red’ stains e.g. wine, blood, pen ink, food colouring etc. is Red-ex but this is only available from specialist suppliers of cleaning products (it can be purchased by the public however).